k2s09/old-website/content/post/typing.md

 → *Basic shortcuts remain same* - Many common shortcuts (including Ctrl+Z/X/C/V) remain the same.

 A very interesting, un-noticed aspect of switching to a new keyboard layout or learning the same layout again with perfect form is that there is a middle period of about two to three weeks while learning when you are in the process of forgetting your previous muscle memory and building new neural links in your mind while learning the new layout, when your speed drops to the lowest.
 You typing is abysmal and dysfunctional.
 If out of necessity, you switch to your old habits, then you start to lose the benefits of the new process and would have to start over.
 There are several ways to combat this - learn typing at a time when you do not have much pressure and your work doesn’t demand, only use your phone for any typing tasks, use voice dictation or just have *very* understanding peers.

+I use all these techniques to improve my typing and be in the *fast club.*